Last updated on September 21st, 2021

 |Withdrawal Time||Up to 3 hours||Up to 3-4 business days|

 SingLife trumps StashAway Simple, with its higher return rate and much faster withdrawals.

-However, you may want to consider StashAway Simple for your short term goals, due to the slightly higher return rate you can earn.
+However, you may want to consider StashAway Simple for your short term goals.
+This is especially applicable if you have already maxed out your $10k in the SingLife Account.

 Should I Get The SingLife Account?